 It is important to weigh the benefits and risks of gastric bypass surgery before making a decision.

-When deciding between gastric sleeves and gastric bypass surgeries, several key factors should be taken into account: patient's health and BMI, surgical complexity and recovery time, and risk of complications.
+When deciding between gastric sleeve vs. gastric bypass surgeries, several key factors should be taken into account: patient's health and BMI, surgical complexity and recovery time, and risk of complications.

 In the following sections, we will discuss each of these factors in detail to help you determine which procedure may be the right choice for you.